MarcosBianchii/Neural-Network/README.md

 ```

 ## Models
-The following models are available:
+The following models are available in `models`:

 * `twice.nn`: Single neuron perceptron that doubles the input.
 ![twice](images/twice.png)